4 Best Digital Banking Solutions For e-residents

-In this post we discussed the pros and cons of opening a traditional bank account vs. opening a digital one, concluding that unless you have a good reason to opt for a traditional bank account, digital solutions have more advantages.
+In this post, we discussed the pros and cons of opening a traditional bank account vs. opening a digital one, concluding that digital solutions have more advantages unless you have a good reason to opt for a traditional bank account.

-In this post, we go deeper on which cases you should open a traditional bank account or a digital one and which are the 5 best choices for your business, explaining their advantages and disadvantages.
+In this post, we go deeper into which cases you should open a traditional or digital bank account and which are the best choices for your business, explaining their advantages and disadvantages.

 This article deals exclusively with digital solutions for businesses.
 For your personal finances, there are solutions such as Revolut, N26, or Monzo, which we will talk about in another post.